 Just drying quicker means it will be more odor resistant than a standard fluffy bath towel.

 It’s great that there are so many different styles to choose from and the price is cheaper than linen.

 These are not the most ultra-absorbent option or comfortable option.
 Despite being cotton, it’s not the terry-weave bath towel experience.

 You can also get Turkish Peshtemal’s that are made from bamboo which is a great sustainable material.

 This may be controversial… but I think I’ve saved the best for last.

 I propose a new paradigm in post-shower drying off techniques.
 Remember, you heard it first here on CarryOnGuy.com

-The best travel towel for ultralight travellers is not actually a towel...
+If your hair is short enough, the best travel towel for ultralight travelers is not actually a towel…

 It’s a sponge.